CarlTBarnes/AT-Sort-Report/README.md

 https://youtu.be/JZHDzKR5xfA?t=741

 ___
 Click the "Report ..." button to open the Report Code Editor.
-An example below is typical code with the the Controls is somewhat random order:
+An example below is typical code with the Controls is somewhat random order:

 ![Report Before](images/rptbefore.png)

 After using AT Sort to Sort and Clean the code plus Align the AT() and USE() it looks like below.
-This code is easy to review for issues and consistenacy.
+This code is easy to review for issues and consistency.
 Its also the best code for the Tab Order assistant.

 ![Report After](images/rptafter.png)